ADA Signs for Easy ADA Signage Compliance [Save Time & Money!]

 - Public accommodations

 ADA signs are designed to accommodate people with disabilities and their caretakers.
 Signs that meet compliance requirements and are appropriately placed also help the visually impaired, and those who use a wheelchair, can find their way around your facility.

 Meeting these accessibility needs is a critical part of serving the community and also meeting government requirements.
 Otherwise, your organization can be fined if it violates federal ADA sign regulations.

-The size of a building does not exempt it from having to meet ADA signage compliance obligations.
+The size of a building does not exempt it from having to meet ADA sign compliance obligations.
 The only exemptions for federal ADA sign requirements are:

 - Facilities eligible for the National Register of Historic Places

-Public restrooms must be accessible for disabled persons and have an ADA-compliant sign to help both the visually impaired and the sighted find their way to bathroom, shower, and locker room facilities.
-ADA signs for restrooms must include the correct text and pictograms for the visually-impaired.
+Public restrooms must be accessible for disabled persons and have an ADA sign to help both the visually impaired and the sighted find their way to bathroom, shower, and locker room facilities.
+ADA restroom signs must include the correct text and pictograms for the visually-impaired.

 An exit signs tactile characters must be at 48 inches or more above the finished floor based on the bottom tactile character’s baseline.
 Exits signs must be no more than 60 inches to the uppermost tactile character’s baseline.
 Also, tactile exit signs must be placed on the latch side of the door.